the-teachingRSE-project/competencies/institutionalised_education.md

 # Required Next Steps
-We have identified the RSE as an individual who brings a unique set of skills for supporting and undertaking modern digital research into research groups and teams.
+We have identified the RSE as an individual who brings a unique set of skills for supporting and undertaking modern digitally enhanced research into research groups and teams.
 We have elaborated on the basic competencies that RSEs may have, and we have provided a detailed picture of how these competencies manifest along different dimensions.